wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
+* 5.5.6.3  Hide Admin Menu was hiding from the wrong people. (fixed)
+* 5.5.6.3  Fix Canon and Pretty Canon (left overs from the previous version of Regular Board) were removed (no longer used)
 * 5.5.6.2  Admin interface reworked.
 * 5.5.6.1  71 new icons added to Font Awesome (Font Awesome updated to current version)
 * 5.5.6.1  Shortcodes page rewrite